101 Reykjavík

-The film centers on Hlynur, a twentysomething slacker who still lives with his mother, Berglind.
-His mother’s Spanish flamenco teacher, Lola, moves in with the two for Christmas.
-While his mother is away, Hlynur learns Lola is a lesbian.
+The film centers on Hlynur, a thirty-year-old slacker who still lives with his mother, Berglind.
+His mother’s best friend and Spanish flamenco teacher, Lola, moves in with the two for Christmas.
+While his mother is away, Hlynur learns Lola is a bisexual with a high sex drive.
 After a night of drinking, Hlynur and Lola end up having sex.
-When Berglind returns home, she discloses to Hlynur that she is also a lesbian and she is in love with Lola.
+When Berglind returns home, she discloses to Hlynur that she is also a bisexual and she is in love with Lola.